apache/cloudstack/plugins/network-elements/vyos/README.md

   * If VLANs are used on public ip ranges in Cloudstack make sure matching VLANs are configured in the Vyos Router.
   * Create an interface for the Guest Networks.
-No IP needs to be assigned to this Interface.
-This can be the same interface used for the public networks.
+No IP needs to be assigned to this Interface. **This can be the same interface used for the public networks as long as the public networks use vlans**.
   * Set the system default gateway.
 This is the upstream network device allowing access to the internet for the Router's subnet.
 This must be accessible from the Vyos Router public interface IP.